Global optimization of multilayer dielectric coatings for precision measurements: Case studies and results

-As mentioned in \Cref{subsec:TOnoise}, alternative dielectric materials are being considered in an effort to reduce the coating Brownian noise, and hence, improve the sensitivity of laser interferometric GW detectors.
-One promising alternative is to use crystalline dielectrics consisting of alternating layers of $\mathrm{Al}_{0.92}\mathrm{Ga}_{0.08}\mathrm{As}$ (low-index material) and $\mathrm{GaAs}$ (high-index material), which has been shown to yield up to tenfold reduction in Brownian noise, relative to $\mathrm{SiO}_2 / \mathrm{Ta}_2 \mathrm{O}_5$ coatings with comparable reflectivity.
-However, the overall thermal noise has to take into account both the Brownian noise contribution, as well as the thermo-optic noise contribution.
+As mentioned in \Cref{subsec:TOnoise}, alternative dielectric materials to $\mathrm{SiO}_2 / \mathrm{Ta}_2 \mathrm{O}_5$ are being considered in an effort to reduce the coating Brownian noise and improve the sensitivity of next-generation laser interferometric GW detectors.
+A promising alternative for wavelengths around 1 $\mu$m are alternating layers of low-index $\mathrm{Al}_{0.92}\mathrm{Ga}_{0.08}\mathrm{As}$ and high-index $\mathrm{GaAs}$ crystalline dielectrics shown to yield up to a 4-fold detector sensitivity improvement~\cite{Cole2023}.
+On the other hand, cryogenic Silicon detectors expected to operate at longer wavelengths~\cite{Voyager:15} have recently considered low-index $\mathrm{Si}_3 \mathrm{N}_4$ (silicon nitride) and high-index $\alpha$-$\mathrm{Si}$ (amorphous Silicon) to improve the coating thermal noise limit by over an order of magnitude relative to $\mathrm{SiO}_2 / \mathrm{Ta}_2 \mathrm{O}_5$ at 124\,K~\cite{Steinlechner2018,Steinlechner2017,Pan2018}.

+While the coating Brownian noise may be significantly lower due to the low mechanical loss in these thin films, the overall thermal noise has to take into account both the Brownian and thermo-optic noise contributions.
 The latter can be minimized by coherent cancellation of thermorefractive and thermoelastic effects.
 This is done by including a penalty for the TO noise at a representative frequency (we choose 100\,Hz) in the cost function.

-An additional consideration for future laser interferometric GW detectors, which are expected to be operated at cryogenic temperatures for thermal noise improvements \cite{Voyager:15}, is that absorption in the mirror coating must be sufficiently small as to allow efficient radiative heat extraction and maintain the temperature of the optic at 123\,K. While the absorption is not explicitly included in the cost function that is minimized by PSO, we include it in the MC sensitivity analysis, and confirm that the likelihood of it lying within the acceptable range of $\leq 1 \mathrm{ppm}$ is high, even if there are small deviations in assumed model parameters.
-The overall performance of the optimized coating is shown in \Cref{fig:4.3.1a}. \Cref{fig:4.3.1b} shows the variation of the electric field inside the coating, and also the layer thickness profile.
+While the absorption is not explicitly included in the cost function that is minimized by PSO, we include it in the MC sensitivity analysis, and confirm that the likelihood of it lying within the acceptable range of $\leq 1 \mathrm{ppm}$ is high, even if there are small deviations in assumed model parameters.
+The overall performance of the optimized crystalline coating is shown in \Cref{fig:4.3.1a}, while a similar sensitivity plot is shown in~\Cref{fig:4.3.1b} for the optimized cryogenic $\alpha$Si:SiN coating. ~\Cref{fig:4.3.1c} and~\Cref{fig:4.3.1d} show the variation of the electric field inside the crystalline and cryogenic coatings respectively, along with their layer thickness profile.